Shelby219/MERN-APP-server/README.md

 Another issue was on initial login the users current profile image was not loaded until navigating to the settings page, this was due to the DB not loading the profile on initial home page render.
 This was fixed by doing a single DB call to get the profile image and save in redux so that it would load on first login.

-###### INGREDIENTS
+###### INGREDIENTS-client

-A conditional was implementing that if no ingredients for fridge or pantry were present it would render a white space filler letting the user know that there are no ingredients present.
+A conditional was implemented that if no ingredients for fridge or pantry were present it would render a white space filler letting the user know that there are no ingredients present.

 ###### DEPLOYMENT